 There have been several enhancements to payments in 17.3.
 We recommend updating to the latest stable version.

-Payments collected from patients are always divided into one or more Pay Splits.
-Pay splits allow you to allocate income to providers and procedures, or mark a payment as unallocated (e.g. for prepayments, other unearned types).
+Payments collected in the Account Module from patients are always divided into one or more Payment Splits (paysplits).
+Paysplits allow you to allocate income to providers and procedures, or mark a payment as unallocated (e.g. for prepayments, other unearned types).

-Unallocated Income (Unearned) Unallocated income is any pay split that has an unearned type other than 'none' (e.g. prepayments, overpayments).
+Unearned / Unallocated Income: Unallocated income is any paysplit that has an unearned type other than none (e.g. prepayments, overpayments).
 Usually the income will allocated at a later time (e.g. when treatment is complete or as a refund).
 Each family's total unearned income amount shows in the Account module, Aging area.